corpnewt/Hackintosh-Guide/config.plist-per-hardware/haswell.md

 ### Explanation

 For setting up the SMBIOS info, I use acidanthera's [_macserial_](https://github.com/acidanthera/macserial) application.
-I wrote a [_python script_](https://github.com/corpnewt/Plist-Tool) that can leverage it as well \(and auto-saves tot he config.plist when selected\).
+I wrote a [_python script_](https://github.com/corpnewt/Plist-Tool) that can leverage it as well \(and auto-saves to the config.plist when selected\).
 There's plenty of info that's left blank to allow Clover to fill in the blanks; this means that updating Clover will update the info passed, and not require you to also update your config.plist.

 For this Haswell example, I chose the _iMac15,1_ SMBIOS.
 The typical breakdown is as follows: